Welsh triathlete Non-Stanford is confident she can make the most of her first-ever World Cup win following a winter disrupted by injury.

 “The format of the race was unusual, and I wasn’t sure at all how I could do.
 You should have finished first or remained in that situation.

-Swansea-born Stanford, who completed fourth at ultimate summer’s Olympic Games in Rio, has continued a difficult few months.
+Swansea-born Stanford, who completed fourth at the ultimate summer’s Olympic Games in Rio, has continued a difficult few months.

 “I got a small tear in my Achilles back in November, and restoration from that hasn’t been truthful,” Stanford instructed BBC Wales Sport.

 “I didn’t do any proper running until the quit of February, so it hasn’t been smooth at all.
-It hasn’t been my pleasant iciness of education, and that is why I surprised myself on the weekend.”
+It hasn’t been my pleasant experience of education, and that is why I surprised myself on the weekend.”

-“I become genuinely devastated to miss out at the Commonwealth Games in 2014.
+I became genuinely devastated to miss out on the Commonwealth Games in 2014.
 To sit down on the sidelines and watch becomes pretty tough.

 “It’s been a lifelong ambition of mine to represent Wales at the Commonwealths.